 To this date the use of the Internet has been limited mainly to developed countries, while the low and medium income countries, including the post-socialist economies of Central and Eastern Europe and the Commonwealth of Independent States, have been using the opportunities the Internet offers to business in a very limited degree, if at all.
-The digital divide will prove an insurmountable obstacle to many poor societies, all the more that its before completing the transaction the agent added up the total amount once again in writing - "just in case".
-Well, the economy may be new, but the customs certainly are not.
+The digital divide will prove an insurmountable obstacle to many poor societies, all the more that its size has significantly increased over the last few years (in all probability there is no other sphere of saturation of the economy by technology where the differences between the richest and the poorest countries are so enormous).